 Life insurance can be an important way to provide for your family after your passing, but you may wish to consider disability insurance and long-term care insurance as well.

 Disability insurance can help cover income gaps if a disability prevents you from working for an extended period of time, while long-term care insurance can provide for care in a home, hospital or skilled nursing facility.
 Disability and long-term care insurance is indispensable for a great many families, but it can seem prohibitively costly upfront.
 There is no reason your coverage should drain your assets, and Littman Krooks’ attorneys can help maximize your policy’s potential for you.

 Some families pay for costs their plan could cover, overpaying by thousands in just a few years.
 Others buy more coverage than is sensible for their situations, losing more than they gain in the process.
 Sometimes, the cost of certain coverage can be prohibitively high or does not promise enough care to justify the expense at all.
 We can offer a steady, helping hand and an expert perspective to protect your health and your assets at the same time.

 We also take our services beyond insurance policies.
 Littman Krooks works with financial planning partners who can help you assess your investment needs, and all of our services are provided in the context of what you have expressed as your overall goals for you and your family.
 By bringing all elements of your planning together, we can protect your family from gaps, changes and overlaps in individual parts.

-At Littman Krooks, our elder law attorneys understand that every family has different needs, and we stand ready to help you accomplish your family’s unique long-term care planning goals.
+At Littman Krooks, our long-term care lawyers understand that every family has different needs, and we stand ready to help you accomplish your family’s unique long-term care planning goals.